zeyadMohamed20/Security-Project/README.md

 To install and use the Cryptix, follow these step-by-step instructions:

+1. Install openssl
+    - for linux use the following command:
+    ```jvx
+    sudo apt-get install openssl
+    ```
+    - for windows you should download it from the official website

-1. Clone the repository
+2. Clone the repository
 ```jsx
 git clone https://github.com/zeyadMohamed20/Security-Project.git
 ```

-2. double click on the .exe file
+3. double click on the .exe file

-3. Congratulations the program is runnig ^_^
+4. Congratulations the program is runnig ^_^

 ## **Screenshots**